Product Name 3D Human Pancreatic Microvascular

 9. Take the plate from the incubator and examine cells under inverted fluorescence

-microscopy (GFP positive Human Retina Microvascular ECs should sparsely and evenly
+microscopy (GFP Human Pancreatic Microvascular Endothelial Angiogenesis should

-distributed among RFP positive human mesenchymal supporting cells).
+sparsely and evenly distributed among RFP positive human supporting cells).

-10. Wash the cells once with 2 ml of PBS
+10. Wash the cells one with 2 ml of PBS

 12. Place the plate back into the incubator.
 Day 4, 6, 8, 10, 12, and 14……